arnabsen1729/Kronos-Tracker/README.md

 6. Since this was completely online, coordinating and discussing ideas and views among teammates was another challenge.

 ## Accomplishments that we're proud of

-1. We're proud of being inspired by the idea of scientist **the golden Four quad rule to hack productivity.**
+1. We're proud of being inspired by the idea of author **the Covy's Four quad rule.**

-3. The fact that we were able to make a minimum viable product within 48 hours, is something we are really proud of.
+2. The fact that we were able to make a minimum viable product within 48 hours, is something we are really proud of.

-4. This is the first time we made a full stack web app using Firebase and React and deployed with.
+3. This is the first time we made a full stack web app using Firebase and React and deployed with.

 ## What we learned

+1. We learnt to use the collections of firebase and maintain the points system for large no of users.
+2. We learnt to use chart.js, material ui and drag and drop component of react.
+3. Creating our own countdown timer was new for us.
+4. Using GAuth was also something new.

 ## What's next for Kronos Tracker